Daniel Hickmott

 Projects

-Prior to joining Grok Academy, I worked on a variety of projects.
-You can find out more about these projects by clicking the Project Details buttons below.
+You can find out more about some projects I've worked on by clicking the Project Details buttons below.

 MEd (Digital Technologies)